anoma/nspec/docs/arch/node/ordering/mempool/index.md

   After successful execution,
   workers keep execution logs available.[^1]

-- [[Execution Supervisor]]s are the engines that are in charge of spawning new executor processes that workers then use to execute transaction requests.

-[^1]: In V2, this will be only for a limited period of time.
+[^1]: In V0.2.0 and below, this will be only for a limited period of time.